1. What is included with admission?

 8. Do I have to drive or can I take a shuttle bus to the top of the mountain?

-You drive your own vehicle up the two-mile road to the summit, stopping at overlooks, picnic areas and the Nature Museum as fits your own schedule.
+You drive your own vehicle up the two-mile road to the summit, stopping at overlooks, picnic areas and the Wilson Center as fits your own schedule.
 Shuttle service is available only to large groups traveling by bus.

 9. Do you take credit cards?